flintrocks/flint/docs/language_guide.md

  > **Bug**
  >
  > Due to the fact that `Strings` are currently stored in a single EVM memory slot, they cannot be longer than 32 bytes.
+See https://github.com/flintrocks/flint/issues/133.

 ### List literals